No two people experience obsessive-compulsive disorder (OCD) the same. In fact, when it comes to diagnosis, OCD can be a broad definition.

 Many people who struggle with this subtype will avoid anything that may trigger these thoughts.

+5.)
 Symmetry Obsession (Ordering Compulsion)

-With that, many people who suffer from OCD as a whole are usually struggling with symmetry obsession (or ordering compulsion).
-However, the signs symptoms categorized by this subtype go beyond fixing objects until they’re “just right”.
+When it comes to OCD, symmetry obsession (or ordering compulsion) is one of the most common symptom subtypes associated with the disorder.
+However, the signs and symptoms categorized by this subtype go beyond fixing objects until they’re “just right”.

 This subtype can enter the consciousness and get people trying to think “just right”.